Image

 • Covered individuals can receive unlimited mental health visits per calendar year.

-• Marriage and family counseling are not covered under the TAC Standard PPO and High Deductible medical plans.
+• Marriage and family counseling are covered under the TAC Standard PPO and High Deductible medical plans.

 Standard PPO Plan